Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 changes that.** If pots 2 and 5 carry rate and skew in LFO mode, the panel arguably needs secondary labelling the current decal does not have.
 Decide before etching.

 ### O5.
-Bandpass has no destination slot.
-This is a regression, not an enhancement

-**Resolve this or build 2 ships with less modulation than build 1.**
+RESOLVED.
+Bandpass takes pot 4, Density does not get an LFO

-The LFO mode map has exactly **four depth slots per LFO**: pots 1, 3, 4 and 6, since pots 2 and 5 carry rate and skew.
-Under the Tier 1 map those four are Start, Size, Density and Blend. **Bandpass is not among them.**

-Build 1 can already route LFO 2 to the bandpass at plus or minus 2 octaves.
-So as Tier 1 stands, build 2 loses a working feature and gains an untested one in its place.
-The trade is specifically **proven bandpass sweep against Density modulation that has never existed on this pedal**.
+The LFO layer has exactly four depth slots per LFO: pots 1, 3, 4 and 6, since pots 2 and 5 carry rate and skew.
+Mirroring page 1 would have made those Start, Size, Density and Blend, leaving **bandpass with no slot**.
+Build 1 can already route LFO 2 to the bandpass at plus or minus 2 octaves, so build 2 would have shipped with less modulation than build 1: a proven bandpass sweep traded for Density modulation that has never existed on this pedal.

-**Density does not need an LFO.** Size does: it is LFO 2's normalled destination today and loop length breathing is one of the better modulations on the pedal.
-So pot 4 taking bandpass instead of Density is the straightforward fix.
+**Pot 4 carries bandpass depth.** Density does not need an LFO.
+Size keeps its slot, since it is LFO 2's normalled destination today and loop length breathing is one of the better modulations on the pedal.

-**The knob-mismatch worry is gone.** It only arose if page 3 collapsed and bandpass frequency moved to page 2 while its depth stayed on pot 4, so parameter and depth sat on different knobs.
-Page 3 is kept (see O1), so bandpass frequency stays on page 3 POT1 and the mismatch never happens.
-Pot 4 carrying its depth is now just a label question.
+The only cost is that pot 4's LFO-page label reads bandpass while its primary label reads Density, the one place the LFO layer stops mirroring the printed panel.
+Page 3 is kept (see O1), so bandpass frequency stays on page 3 POT1 and no parameter is ever separated from its own depth knob.

-**An option not otherwise considered:** the two LFO pages could carry different destination sets, with pot 4 as Density depth on the LFO 1 page and bandpass depth on the LFO 2 page.
-That gets all five destinations across eight slots.
-It costs the uniformity that makes the scheme easy to hold in your head, so it is only worth reaching for if the Density-versus- bandpass choice turns out to be genuinely painful.

 ### O6.
 Input boost